-The Line Manager is responsible for ensuring that risk assessments are carried out, however, this task can be delegated to a competent person by the Head Teacher.
+The Head Teacher or Line Manager is responsible for ensuring that risk assessments are carried out, however, this task can be delegated to a competent person by the Head Teacher.

 4. IDENTIFY THE HAZARD

 Activities identified needs to be assessed to determine the level of risk they present.
 This involves looking at factors such as: